 - Especially the solutions shall describe how to detect mobility between different SMF areas

-If in a solution (assuming non roaming case), a PDU Session may be simultaneously controlled by multiple SMF, the solution shall describe:
+If in a solution (within HPLMN or within VPLMN), a PDU Session may be simultaneously controlled by multiple SMF, the solution shall describe:

-- Which NF is responsible for SMF selection or reselection?
+- Which NF is responsible for SMF selection or reselection, and how is it enforced

-- which of these SMF support(s) the interfaces with the AMF, with the UDM, with the PCF, with charging, the Event exposure, etc..
-Which of these SMF is to be considered for EPS interworking?

-- If there is an interface between these SMF(s), the nature of the information exchanged on this interface

-- How to take into account slicing?
+- How to take into account slicing

 - Is there any impact to NRF?
 Are dedicated NRF needed or assumed?

-- How to deal with situations where mobility induces to go

-- from a PDU Session served by one SMF to a PDU Session served by two SMF

-- from a PDU Session served by 2 SMF to a PDU Session served by 1 SMF

-- from a PDU Session served by 2 SMF to a PDU Session served by 2 SMF with a change of SMF

-- How to insert a UL-CL/BP which is not controlled by the SMF that controls the PSA of the PDU Session
+- How to insert an UPF supporting UL-CL/BP (IPv6 multi-homing) which is not controlled by the SMF that controls the main PSA of the PDU Session.
+The UL-CL/BP to be inserted may be at the same or different regional / administrative areas.

+NOTE: Mobility aspects are described in Key Issue #[ref KI of HW tdoc]

-How to ensure proper charging especially when the SMF involved in controlling the PDU Session are not operated by the PLMN
+How to ensure proper data collection to support charging

 Home Routed roaming deployments where the VPLMN may support regional control of UPF